Pete Davidson Shares Impatience For ‘King Of Staten Island’ Release

-Pete Davidson posted a new image to Instagram where the Saturday Night Live star shared Judd Apatow’s impatience for the release of their new film King of Staten Island.
-The comedian stars in the feature film which was to have been released in theaters but instead, will head directly to streaming services due to the COVID-19 pandemic.
-The actor reposted a social media share from Judd which counted down the days until the film’s official release and a statement as to why the film could not be streamed by fans earlier.
+Pete Davidson posted a new image to Instagram where the Saturday Night Live star shared Judd Apatow’s impatience for the release of their new film The King of Staten Island.
+The comedian stars in the feature film which was supposed to release in theaters but will instead head directly to streaming services due to the COVID-19 pandemic.
+The actor reposted a social media share from Judd that counted down the days until the film’s official release and a statement as to why the film could not be streamed by fans earlier.

 In the pic, Pete was seen smiling widely.
 He appeared to be in a park during filming for the movie.
 The nighttime pic caught the actor in a happy mood.
-He wore a dark-colored t-shirt and what appeared to be a pair of green overalls.
+He wore a dark T-shirt and what appeared to be a pair of green overalls.
 One of two straps used to hold the garment up over his shoulders was unfastened and hung behind him, appearing to look like a tail.

 The comedian’s post has been liked over 290,000 times and counting thus far.
 Fans are impatient for the film’s release and shared their thoughts in the comments section of the uploaded photo.
 Many also asked why the film cannot be released earlier than its June 12 start date.